jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

-# Chronic Condition Trends (2012-2022): A Decade of Public Health Across Five U.S. States
+# Chronic Condition Trends (2012-2022): A Decade+ of Public Health Across Five U.S. States

 ## Overview
-This project analyzes 10 years of trends in four major chronic health conditions: **obesity, diabetes, smoking, and depression**.
+This project analyzes 11 years of trends in four major chronic health conditions: **obesity, diabetes, smoking, and depression**.
 Public health data from the **[CDC Behavioral Risk Factor Surveillance System (BRFSS)](data/data_link.md)** was used to examine changes from 2012 to 2022 across the five most populous U.S. states: **California, Texas, Florida, New York, and Pennsylvania.**

 The goal is to uncover long-term shifts in health outcomes, compare state-level patterns against the five-state average, and pinpoint areas where public health efforts may be most needed.
 The analysis is designed to help health agencies and decision-makers respond to emerging trends.